Vikaspedia

-Vikaspedia is an online information guide launched by the Government of India.
+Vikaspedia is an Indian online encyclopaedia, launched by the Government of India.
 The website was implemented by C-DAC Hyderabad and is run by the Department of Electronics and Information Technology, Ministry of Communications and Information Technology.
 It is built as a portal for the social sectors, and offers information in 23 languages: English, Assamese, Telugu, Hindi, Bengali, Gujarati, Kannada, Malayalam, Tamil, Bodo, Dogri, Sanskrit, Kashmiri, Konkani, Nepali, Odia, Urdu, Maithili, Meitei, Santali, Sindhi, Punjabi, and Marathi.

 It was started on 18 February 2014 and has information in the domains of Agriculture, Health, Education, Social Welfare, Energy and e-Governance.
 The name of the portal is a portmanteau of the words Vikas (Sanskrit for "Development") and encyclopedia.
 The portal provides information in local languages in all six given sectors.